Extremal divisors on moduli spaces of rational curves with marked points: Introduction

 \section{Introduction}

-The moduli space $M_{0,n}$ parametrizes equivalence classes of $n$ marked points on $\mb{P}^1$ under the action of $PGL_2$.
-Its compactification is the moduli space $\ol{M}_{0,n}$ of stable rational curves with $n$ marked points: nodal trees of $\mb{P}^1$'s with $n$ markings such that each component $\mb{P}^1$ has at least $3$ ``special" points (markings or nodes), modulo automorphisms.
+The moduli space $M_{0,n}$ parameterizes equivalence classes of $n$ distinct marked points on $\mb{P}^1$ under the action of $PGL_2$.
+We will be primarily concerned with $\M_{0,n}$, the Deligne--Mumford compactification of $M_{0,n}$ by stable rational curves with $n$ marked points.
+The Deligne-Mumford compactification parameterizes nodal trees of $\mb{P}^1$'s with $n$ markings such that each component has at least $3$ ``special" points (markings or nodes), modulo automorphisms.